mminchev/botbuilder-wit/README.md

 const witClient = recognizer.witClient;
 ```
 ## Recompiling the TypeScript source
 If you want to recompile the source, you will need to make sure the ```node-wit``` dependency has a type definitions file in its root directory.
-At the moment, they're not yet available in the DefinitelyTyped repository.
-However, in the resources directory you'll find a minimalistic version that will do the job.
+Even though there is a TypeScript definitions package for node-wit you can install with ```npm install --save-dev @types/node-wit```, the compiler will complain when using it.
+So instead, you can use the minimalistic version in the resources directory that will do the job.

 ## License